 When your target audience knows your brand, you don’t need to target generic headline keywords to provide an overview or introduction to your products.
 It is a good idea for choosing generating income targeting keywords.
 In case your target audience includes photographers searching for new gears, your targeted keywords should be “commercially intent”, for instance, “buy a digital camera”, “where to buy a digital camera”, etc.

-A swimwear company has been successful in increasing Google AdWords CTR by 25x and has increased its conversion rate by 4 times.
+A swimwear company has been successful in increasing Google Ads CTR by 25x and has increased its conversion rate by 4 times.

 Also, the site traffic becomes double as well as there is an increase of about 89% in the number of sign-ups.